 If you're a longtime Salesforce user, you might look at EAC's feature set and think "hmm…sounds a lot like Lightning Sync!"
 Lightning Sync is Salesforce’s previous built-in tool for syncing with Gmail and Microsoft Outlook; as of the Winter '21 Salesforce release, it’s been phased out and replaced with Einstein Activity Capture.

 Salesforce has its own list of reasons to use Einstein Activity Capture over Lightning Sync, but frankly, in many cases, you don't have a choice.
 You can still set up and use Lightning Sync if your Salesforce org existed prior to Winter ‘21, but if you’re a new customer, it’s EAC or nothing.

 Even if you're working in a org that has grandfathered-in access to Lightning Sync, it's worth your while to get familiar with Einstein Activity Capture and the process of transition between the two products.
-Salesforce is all-in on EAC and won't be devoting resources to Lightning Sync in the future (note their assurance that "in most cases, your sales reps don’t notice the change," like you're switching to a new brand of cat food) – even if Salesforce never fully retires Lightning Sync, all future external sync feature updates will be EAC-only.
+Salesforce is all-in on EAC and has transitioned Lightning Sync to maintenance mode (note their assurance that "in most cases, your sales reps don’t notice the change," like you're switching to a new brand of cat food).
+Even if Salesforce never fully retires the product, they're done releasing new features and updates for it.

 How is Data Stored in Einstein Activity Capture?